surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 Apply effort to bring the mind to the middle.

 > If energy is aroused too forcefully this leads to restlessness, and if energy is too soft this leads to complacency.

+### The Three Unwholesome Roots (Three Poisons / Three Fires)

+* Greed - Desire
+* Hatred - Ill will
+* Delusion - Confusion

+The Elimination through:

+* Non-craving - generosity
+* Non-anger - loving-kindness
+* Non-ignorance - wisdom

+> The poison of craving creates an inner hunger so that we always seem to be chasing an unattainable goal.
+We mistakenly believe our contentedness is dependent upon that goal.

 ## Sources